rmosolgo/batfire/readme.md

 - `BatFire.Storage` will automatically set your model to `@encode` its `primaryKey`
 - You can listen to _all_ records by calling `Model.load()`.
 This sets up handlers for `child_added`, `child_removed`, and `child_changed`.
 Calling `Model.clear()` empties the loaded set and stops listening.
-- `Model.load` doesn't return all records!
-Firebase just doesn't work like that.
-It does set up a Firebase listener to populate the `loaded` set, though.

 # App.syncs